 Energy Kinesiology is a non-invasive, holistic approach to health and well-being.
 Your body’s innate tendency is to be well and healthy.
 Energy Kinesiologists use a biofeedback system called muscle monitoring to discover areas of stress/imbalance in the body, mind and energy systems and identify ways to bring you back to a healthy balance.

-We do not treat nor diagnose, but rather combine the muscle monitoring with various modalities to reduce stress and pain thus opening the door to optimum health and well-being.
+We do not treat or diagnose, but rather combine the muscle monitoring with various modalities to reduce stress and pain thus opening the door to optimum health and well-being.

 Energy Kinesiology is a term first used by Donna Eden in the early 1970’s.
 The Association of Specialized Kinesiology adopted this name in May 2002.
 Energy Kinesiology or simply Kinesiology can be thought of as a hands-on approach to wellness.
 Many believe it is the most effective stand-alone technology of the future in alternative medicine.

-In May 2002, Donna Eden granted the Association unrestricted rights to use the term Energy Kinesiology to describe the emerging profession of energy healers who use methods derived from the field of kinesiology.
+In May 2002, Donna Eden granted the Association unrestricted rights to use the term Energy Kinesiology to describe the emerging profession of those who use methods derived from the field of kinesiology.
 We are grateful to Donna for this gift.

 Kinesiology has its roots in the early 60’s, conceived by a group of American chiropractors led by Dr. George Goodheart.
 The “dirty dozen” correlated the relationship between internal organs, acupuncture meridians and skeletal muscles.
 They realized that the skeletal muscles, not unlike acupuncture meridians, also were a way to monitor internal function.
 Dr. Goodheart called this work Applied Kinesiology.